tsykoduk/greg.nokes.name/_posts/2023-06-08-power-of-empathy.md

 I recall a story that I heard years ago.
 The story teller was walking through a grocery store early in the morning.
 They asked an employee a question about how fresh some produce was.
 The employee snapped back "I have no idea, I just got here".

 Now, the story teller could have been offended, however they approached the situation with empathy and love.
-Noticing the dark hue under their eyes they gently joked "You know, we talked about how you need to get a good 8 hours of sleep to maintain your health".
+Noticing the dark hue under the employee's eyes they gently joked "You know, we talked about how you need to get a good 8 hours of sleep to maintain your health".

 The employee looked and them, and blinked.
 It took a moment for them to process, and all the while the story teller looked at them with love and empathy in their eyes.
 The employee laughed, "You know, I am tired.
 I'm sorry that I snapped at you.
 I'll go find out"